-SAN FRANCISCO -- "If it is a good practice for architects, then it is even a better practice for airports."
+SAN FRANCISCO, Calif. -- "If it is a good practice for architects, then it is even a better practice for airports."
 With that statement, the Airport Commission of San Francisco has announced that the recently renovated airport will be demolished and, according to the Commission, "replaced with new travel facilities that will comply with the principles of feng shui to bring comfort, peace, and harmony to travelers passing through our city."

 The announcement comes on the heals of a resolution introduced in the California State Assembly by San Francisco Democrat Leland Yee urging that the state architect and California cities adopt design standards that incorporate the principles of feng shui.